 Bible Study and Orthodoxy and Contemporary Issues discussions seek to help us learn about our Faith, while applying it to our daily life.

-*Give us a word...* is an opportunity to get together and reflect upon simple yet spiritually insightful books.
-Each week a commitment is made to read one chapter (~20 pages) and following Liturgy on Sundays there will be a discussion in the President's Room.
+The Spiritual Reading Group, lead by Presbytera Nicole, is an opportunity to get together and reflect upon simple yet spiritually insightful books.
+Each week following Holy Communion on Sunday there will be a discussion in Fr.
+Thanasi's office.

 A Ministry for our Seniors